Frequently Asked Questions

 Moissanite compares more with diamond than with Cubic Zirconia.
 Moissanite does not cloud with wear because it refracts light similarly to diamond.
 Substances like dirt, lotion and oil will not cloud your moissanite like they do CZ.
 Moissanite will also not scratch, scuff or chip like CZ because it nearly as hard as a diamond.
 Most importantly, because of the durable nature of moissanite, it retains its value.
 You can trade your moissanite in at any time and get full credit toward a larger or more expensive gemstone.
 See our Trade Up Program for details.

-Gemesis diamonds are laboratory-grown diamonds.
-They are diamonds through and through, chemically identical to diamonds found in nature.
-See our Gemesis Information page for additional information.
+Lab grown diamonds are diamonds through and through, chemically and optically identical to diamonds found in nature. see our Laboratory-grown diamond page for additional information.

 What is a clarity-enhanced diamond?